barkeshli-pcc/lab-00-writeup/README.md

 <img src="lab0_images/09-array_functions_h.png" alt="vscode_after_cloning" width="800"/>
 </br>

+## Write function _stubs_

+Function stubs are just function signatures with a return statement if needed.

+Function stubs are a quick way to get the project up and running.
+I find the students who adopt this method in their workflow have an easier time completing projects.

 <img src="lab0_images/10-array_functions_cpp_stubs.png" alt="vscode_after_cloning" width="800"/>
 </br>

+## Open terminal:

+If you are using VSCode, you can open the terminal by pressing [ctrl][`]

+[`] is the key in the top left of the keyboard under [~]

+Using the terminal in this way is very convenient.
 <img src="lab0_images/11-open_terminal.png" alt="vscode_after_cloning" width="800"/>
 </br>

+## Go to build and run cmake:

+`cd` into the `build` folder, and from there, run `cmake ..`

+This will run cmake on your _parent_ folder. cmake creates a bunch of files and you do not want these files in the root folde of your project.
+Running `cmake` from `build` will make sure all your auxilary files are created inside the `build` folder.

+Hopefully, your `cmake` will run without any problems and it will tell you that "Build files are written to .../build"

+Now, we are ready to compile our project using `make`

 <img src="lab0_images/12-cmake_dot_dot.png" alt="vscode_after_cloning" width="800"/>
 </br>

+## `make`

+type `make` to compile your project:

+If you followed these steps faithfully, you will have the same syntax errors that I had, namely that all those functions we defined in `array_functions.h` and `.cpp` are **undefined!**

+We will spare you the suspense.
+The reason for this error is that we never added `array_functions.cpp` to our `CMakeLists.txt`.
+Remember that **all .cpp** files must be listed in the CMakeLists.txt under `ADD_EXECUTABLE`
 <img src="lab0_images/13-make.png" alt="vscode_after_cloning" width="800"/>
 </br>

+## `make` errors, zoomed in:

+Here is a closer, more readable look at the errors reported by `make`

 <img src="lab0_images/14-syntax erros.png" alt="vscode_after_cloning" width="800"/>
 </br>

+## back at the `CMakeLists.txt`:

+Notice that we are missing the `array_functions.cpp` from the `basic_test` `ADD_EXECUTABLE` statement:

+So, let's add it...

 <img src="lab0_images/15-cmakelist_where to add.png" alt="vscode_after_cloning" width="800"/>
 </br>

+## Add `arrauy_functions.cpp` to the `ADD_EXECUTABLE(basic_test... )`

+**Do not** use commas to separate the files.

+**Do NOT** include `.h` files.

+Normally, **all** three executables will need all the `.cpp` files

 <img src="lab0_images/16-cmakelist_add_cpp.png" alt="vscode_after_cloning" width="800"/>
 </br>
 <img src="lab0_images/17-fix_syntax_errors.png" alt="vscode_after_cloning" width="800"/>